paulfioravanti/paulfioravanti.github.io/_posts/2021-07-12-going-platinum.md

 During the course of the lessons, I definitely got some value out of doing more in-depth revision of core steno concepts.
-More importantly, though, the lessons served as motivation for creating my own personal learning materials, and broadening my knowledge of steno:
+More importantly, though, the lessons served as motivation for creating my own learning materials, and broadening my knowledge of steno:

 - The lessons contained a lot of vocabulary, including [proper nouns][], that I had not encountered in Plover learning materials, and in some cases were not contained in the default Plover dictionary.
 This became the catalyst for the creation of [my personal dictionaries][paulfioravanti/steno_dictionaries]: to augment what Plover provided with outlines that made sense to me.<br />
-  I would either take outlines directly from the PS lessons that made sense to me and put them in my dictionaries, or just make up outlines for new words that felt "Plover-esque" to me (doing Plover theory first helped me gain the intuition and confidence to do that).
+  I would either take outlines directly from the PS lessons that I liked and put them in my dictionaries, or just make up outlines for new words that felt "Plover-esque" to me (doing Plover theory first helped me gain the intuition and confidence to do that).
-- As I went through each lesson, I took the time to annotate each of the vocabulary outlines on the PS materials with the Plover equivalents (which blew out the time to finish each lesson significantly for me; feel free to do this mentally if you wish...).
-Sometimes, the outlines for StenEd and Plover would be the same, but when they were not, I used the following note style:
+- As I went through each lesson, I took the time to annotate each of the vocabulary outlines on the PS written materials with the Plover equivalents which blew out the time to finish each lesson significantly for me; feel free to do this mentally if you wish...).
+Sometimes, the outlines for StenEd and Plover would be the same, but when they were not, I used the following note
+  style:

   ![img theory-edits][]{: style="width: 50%;"}